 MCAT (MEDICAL COLLEGE ADMISSIONS TEST)

-The MCAT consists of the following 4 sections:
+The current MCAT will be administered through January 2015 and consists of the following 4 sections:

 - Physical Sciences (General Chemistry and Physics)

 The first 3 sections (PS, BS, and VR) are scored from 1 through 15.
 The average score for accepted students is a 10 in each section.
 The minimum score you should have in order to be considered by most medical schools is a 7 in each section.

 The Trial Section consists of 32 new questions being tested for the new MCAT in either: biology, chemistry, biochemistry, and physics or in psychology, sociology and biology.
 If you volunteer to participate, you will receive the following if you put forth a good-faith effort: $30 Amazon.com Gift Card Claim Code (e-mailed to you within 3-4 weeks) and feedback on your performance that will allow you to compare yourself to others who participated in the Trial Section.
 For more information, visit www.aamc.org/students/applying/mcat/preparing/304964/trial-section.html

 After January 2015, only the new MCAT (MCAT2015) exam will be administered.
 The MCAT2015 exam will consist of the following 4 sections: